runyanjake/dotfiles/lazyvim/README.md

 ```

 2. fdfind
-This is used for the search bar in the treesitter panel.
+This is used for the search bar in the explorer panel.

 Install with:
 ```